-These tools may be feed either by power in Crossrail or vertical direction.
-In addition to these tool heads, there are two other tool heads which are mounted upon the vertical face of the housing.
+These tools may be fed either by the power in Crossrail or vertical direction.
+In addition to these tool heads, there are two other tool heads that are mounted upon the vertical face of the housing.

 They can also be moved either in a vertical or horizontal direction to apply feed.
-The planer table may be driven either be mechanical or hydraulic devices.
+The planer table may be driven either by mechanical or hydraulic devices.

 Only three tool heads are mounted on this machine.
-The constructional and driving features of the machine are the same as that of a double housing planer.
+The construction and driving features of the machine are the same as that of a double housing planer.

-This types of planer machine are suitable for machining a very large work which cannot be supported on a standard planer.
+These types of planer machines are suitable for machining very large work that cannot be supported on a standard planer.
 This machine design saves much of floor space.

-The length of the bed required in a pit type planer is little over the length of the table.
-Whereas in a standard planer the length of the bed is near twice the length of the table.
+The length of the bed required in a pit-type planer is a little over the length of the table.
+Whereas in a standard planer, the length of the bed is near twice the length of the table.
 The uprights and the Crossrail are made sufficiently rigid to take up the forces while cutting.

 One end of a long plate which remains stationary is clamped with the machine frame by a large number so air operated clamps.
 The cutting tool is attached to a carriage which is supported on two horizontal ways of the planer on its front end.

 The operator can stand on a platform extending from the carriage.
 The carriage holding the tool reciprocates over the edge of the plate.
 The feed and depth of cut are adjusted by the tool holder which can be operated from the platform.